ibexa/documentation-developer/docs/releases/ibexa_dxp_v4.0_deprecations.md

 ## Namespaces

-Namespaces in the product which referred to "eZ Platform", "eZ Systems" or "eZ" now use the Ibexa name.
+Namespaces in the product which referred to old product names now use the Ibexa name.

 All namespace changes are listed in the `ibexa/compatibility-layer` repository.